Table of Contents

 They are usually found in insect and plant chromosomes, and euchromatin regions of vertebrates.

-Microsatellite markers are inherited from both the parents.
-Therefore they ate useful for paternity tests.
+Microsatellite markers are inherited from both parents.
+Therefore, they are useful for paternity tests.
 Highly polymorphic loci increase our ability for parental analysis.

 Microsatellites are not affected by natural selection.
 But they are influenced by gene flow, genetic drift, and mutation.